nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 >To make the command format more natural, we allow you to substitute `start` with `from/at`, `end` with `to/by`.

 >We do not require an explicit command for `add`.
 We make it the default thing to do, when you type in anything!
 Hence typing in `add` itself is optional.
-However, if you want to add a task that starts with other command words, please include the `add` to override the other command words!
+However, if you want to add a task that begins with other command words, please include the `add` to override the other command words.
+For e.g, `add help my mum to buy cooking ingredients`

 **_Adding a task_**